 Regular Bedtime: A regular bedtime not only brings structure and order to your child’s day but also helps her body recognize when to release sleep hormones.
 With time, your child’s body will start to release these hormones before bedtime in preparation for sleep.

 Establish a Bedtime Routine: When used in conjunction with a regular bedtime, a bedtime routine can be one of the most powerful ways to help your child sleep better.
 A routine helps the brain recognize what to do and when to do it.
 Bedtime routines also help your child calm down for the evening.
 Anything that’s calming and relaxing like reading a book, taking a warm bath, or singing quiet songs together.
 Be sure to perform the routine at the same time in the same order each day.

 Turn Off Screens: Televisions, iPads, smartphones, and many other electronic devices give off bright blue light that can actually suppress the release of sleep hormones.
 Turn off screens at least an hour before bed to make sure your child feels sleepy at the right time.

 Plenty of Exercise: The more physically tired your child is, the easier it’ll be for her to fall asleep.
 An energetic child may need more time outside or run around in the early evening.
 However, rambunctious play should take place well before bedtime to prevent your child from getting over excited.
 Try to start calming things down an hour before bed.

-While healthy habits are important, you also need to make sure your child’s bedroom has the right conditions to support healthy sleep.
+While healthy habits are important, you also need to make sure your Kid’s bedroom and Kids blanket has the right conditions to support healthy sleep.
 Babies and toddlers have unique bed needs, such as crib mattresses that don’t sink along the edges.
 Older children can sleep on the same type of bed as an adult.
 The bedroom should be dark, quiet, and cool for your child’s mind and body to reach the deepest stages of sleep.